Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Narre Warren South - East.

-Both young and old age cohorts exhibit low prevalence of common health conditions.
+Both young and old age cohorts have low prevalence of common health conditions.
 The rate of private health cover is relatively low at approximately 51% of the total population (~6,594 people).
 The most common medical conditions in the area are asthma and mental health issues, impacting 7.5 and 6.4% of residents respectively.
-A total of 73.9% of residents declare themselves completely clear of medical ailments, compared to 76.4% across Greater Melbourne.
-As of June 2021, the area has 12.5% of residents aged 65 and over (1,634 people), which is higher than the 9.6% in Greater Melbourne.
-Health outcomes among seniors are above average and broadly in line with the general population's health profile.
+73.9% of residents declared themselves completely clear of medical ailments, compared to 76.4% across Greater Melbourne.
+As of July 20XX (exact year not provided), the area has 12.5% of residents aged 65 and over (1,634 people), which is higher than the 9.6% in Greater Melbourne.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health